-- 1. The Program organizational structure emphasizes a team approach to ensure the integration of clinical, rehabilitative and support services.
+- 1. The Program organizational structure emphasizes a team approach to ensure the integration of clinical, rehabilitative, and support services.
 A key to this integrative process is the "team-within-a-team" (hereafter "Individual Treatment Team") concept.
 Through an Individual Treatment Team, each client has the opportunity to work with a small core of staff whose overall abilities, specialty skills, and personality match the client's interests and goals.
-This Individual Treatment Team interfaces with the larger ACT team and has responsibility for soliciting and blending in the perspective and analysis of all ACT Team members.
-The overall ACT Team's organization and communication shall be structured as follows: - a.
-The ACT Team shall conduct Daily Organizational Staff Meetings at a regularly scheduled time that accommodates overlapping shifts, Monday through Friday.
-The Team will review pertinent cases and daily scheduling, and at least once per week, the Team will review all client cases.
+This Individual Treatment Team interfaces with the larger ACT/AOT team and has responsibility for soliciting and blending in the perspective and analysis of all ACT/AOT Team members.
+The overall ACT/AOT Team's organization and communication shall be structured as follows: - a.
+The ACT/AOT Team shall conduct Daily Organizational Staff Meetings at a regularly scheduled time that accommodates overlapping shifts, Monday through Friday.
+The ACT/AOT Team will review pertinent cases and daily scheduling, and at least once per week, the ACT/AOT Team will review all client cases.
 At the Daily Organizational Staff Meeting, Program staff shall plan for emergency and crisis situations, and shall add service contacts to the daily staff assignment schedule. - b.
-The ACT Team shall maintain a written or electronic daily log for each client of any treatment or service contacts that have occurred during the day, and a concise, behavioral description of the client's daily status. - c.
-The ACT Team shall maintain a Weekly Client Contact Schedule for each client. - d.
-The ACT Team shall develop a Daily Staff Assignment Schedule of all the treatment, rehabilitation and service contacts to take place that day, and shall assign and supervise staff to carry out the treatment, rehabilitation and service activities scheduled to occur that day. - 2.
-The ACT Team shall conduct Client Service Planning Meetings under the supervision of the Team Leader/Administrator and the Psychiatrist. - 9.
-SERVICES.
-The Program shall provide an appropriate combination of services individualized to meet each client's needs and to assist each client to achieve and sustain recovery, as Telecare Corporation FY 22-24 described herein.
-Services offered to Program clients shall be consistent with those described in the "National Program Standards for ACT Teams."
-The Program provides a multidisciplinary team approach that includes a Psychiatrist, a mental health professional who serves as the Team Leader/Administrator, and other staff trained in the areas of social work, nursing, co-occurring substance abuse treatment, rehabilitation and peer support listed above in Sections 7.B.1(a)-(f) and 7.B.2(a)-(c) ("ACT Team").
-Contractor's staff, in addition to the County psychiatrist and nursing staff, shall be responsible for providing virtually all needed community services to Program clients.
+The ACT/AOT Team shall maintain a written or electronic daily log for each client of any treatment or service contacts that have occurred during the day, and a concise, behavioral description of the client's daily status. - c.
+The ACT/AOT Team shall maintain a Weekly Client Contact Schedule for each client. - d.
+The ACT/AOT Team shall develop a Daily Staff Assignment Schedule of all the treatment, rehabilitation and service contacts to take place that day, and shall assign and supervise staff to carry out the treatment, rehabilitation and service activities scheduled to occur that day. - 2.
+The ACT/AOT Team shall conduct Client Service Planning Meetings under the supervision of the Team Leader/Program Administrator and the Psychiatrist. - 9.
+ACT PROGRAM SERVICES.
+The ACT Program shall provide an appropriate combination of services individualized to meet each client's needs and to assist each client to achieve and sustain recovery, as described herein.
+Services offered to ACT Program clients shall be consistent with those described in the "National Program Standards for ACT Teams."
+The ACT Program provides a multidisciplinary team approach that includes a Psychiatrist, a mental health professional who serves as the Team Leader/Program Administrator, and other staff trained in the areas of social work, nursing, co-occurring substance abuse treatment, rehabilitation and peer support listed above in Sections 7.B.1(a)-(j) ("ACT Team").
+Contractor's staff shall be responsible for providing virtually all needed community services to ACT Program clients.
 This excludes: acute/sub-acute/residential or any other treatment not considered as "outpatient" services.